 Whether you need Microsoft SQL Server or MySQL, the cloud has you covered there too.

 For MSSQL database my go-to service is Azure SQL databases.
-They provide you with to-the-minute point in time backups and restoration system all managed by Microsoft.
+They provide you with a to-the-minute point in time backups and restoration system all managed by Microsoft.
 If you ever need to restore from a backup you just enter the date and time you want to restore to in the Azure Portal and let it do its thing.

 For MySQL, a similar service exists called Azure Database for MySQL server.
 These have a very similar feature set.